kizniche/Mycodo/mycodo-manual.md

 Output Controllers
 ------------------

 Output Controllers produce changes to the general input/output (GPIO) pins of the Raspberry Pi or may be configured to execute linux commands in order to allow an unlimited number of extra potential uses.
-There are a few different types of outputs: simple switching of pins (HIGH/LOW), generating pulse-width modulatated (PWM) signals, switching 433 MHz wireless relays, and linux command execution.
+There are a few different types of outputs: simple switching of pins (HIGH/LOW), generating pulse-width modulated (PWM) signals, switching 433 MHz wireless relays, and linux command execution.
 The most common setup is using a relay to switch electrical devices on and off.

 PID Controllers
 ---------------

-When Inputs and Outputs are combined, PID Controllers may be used to create a fedback loop that uses the Output device to modulate an environmental condition the Input detects.
+When Inputs and Outputs are combined, PID Controllers may be used to create a feedback loop that uses the Output device to modulate an environmental condition the Input detects.
 Certain Inputs may be coupled with certain Outputs to create a variety of different control and regulation applications.
-Beyond simple regulation, Methods may be used to create changing setpoints over time, enabling such things as thermal cyclers, reflow ovens, environmental simulation for terrariums, food and beverage fermenttion or curing, and cooking food ([sous-vide](https://en.wikipedia.org/wiki/Sous-vide)), to name a few.
+Beyond simple regulation, Methods may be used to create changing setpoints over time, enabling such things as thermal cyclers, reflow ovens, environmental simulation for terrariums, food and beverage fermentation or curing, and cooking food ([sous-vide](https://en.wikipedia.org/wiki/Sous-vide)), to name a few.

 Timer Controllers